montanaflynn/media/README.md

 A Golang package for determining information about media without decoding the entire file.

-Currently it supports finding the size of `png` and `gif` media by only reading up to 28 bytes.
+Currently it supports finding the dimensions of `png` and `gif` media by only reading 32 bytes.

 **Note:** The API is in active development and may change.